Call/WhatsApp: +91 94821 07129 (India) | +44 7520 663499 (UK)

 The dry season from October to May is ideal for tiger sightings as animals gather near water sources.

-Tadoba Tiger Reserve is known for very high tiger sighting rates.
+Tadoba Tiger Reserve is known for consistently high tiger sighting rates, making it one of the best choices for first-time safari travelers.

-Most major tiger reserves offer morning and evening safaris led by trained guides.
+Most major tiger reserves offer morning and evening safaris led by trained guides and naturalists.

-Yes, safaris are conducted under strict regulations to ensure both visitor and wildlife safety.
+Yes, safaris are conducted under strict forest department regulations to ensure both visitor and wildlife safety.

 As of now, there are over 50 designated tiger reserves across India.